-1. Between units: 1 hr. rated UL assembly with one-layer 5/8" GWB on each side

-(minimum or per local fire requirements if greater) w/two sets of staggered 2x4 studs (or metal stud equivalent), sound-insulated with blanket material to STC rating of 52.
-All wall edges must be caulked.

-- 2. Within unit: one-layer 1⁄2" GWB on each side 2x4 studs (or metal stud equivalent) - 3.
-Floor to floor: 1 hr. rated UL assembly with a minimum STC rating 52.
-A minimum of 1" lightweight concrete or 3/4" gypcrete topping over wood sub floor (optional floor construction may be considered for the rehabilitation of existing residential units).
+- Between units: 1 hr. rated UL assembly with one-layer 5/8" GWB on each side (minimum or per local fire requirements if greater) with two sets of staggered 2x4 studs (or metal stud equivalent), sound-insulated with blanket material to STC rating of 52.
+All wall edges must be caulked. - Within unit: one-layer /2" GWB on each side 2x4 studs (or metal stud equivalent) - Floor to floor: 1 hr. rated UL assembly with a minimum STC rating 52.
+A minimum of 1" lightweight concrete or /4" gypcrete topping over wood sub floor (optional floor construction may be considered for the rehabilitation of existing residential units.

 In addition to the "Dwelling Unit Acoustical Isolation" requirements as outlined in Architectural Manual, the DCA Environmental Manual determines the environmental "Noise" limitations.
+Per the

-Per the 2023 DCA Environmental Manual, Non-ASTM Issues for Phase I Reports, issue #4 "Noise" states the following:
+DCA Environmental Manual, Non-ASTM Issues for Phase I Reports, issue #4 "Noise" states the following:

-"All new construction projects must meet DCA requirements for interior and exterior noise limits.
-The "DCA and HUD Noise Limitations" are "45 decibels (dB) for interior locations" and "65dB for exterior locations".
-While rehabilitation projects may be exempt from HUD Noise Limitations, a noise assessment as described below is required and DCA may require attenuation features.
+"All developments must meet DCA requirements for interior and exterior noise limits.
+The DCA and HUD Noise Limitations are 45 decibels (dB) for interior locations and 65 dB for exterior amenities.
 For HUD funded projects submitted to DCA, all new construction and rehabilitation projects must also meet the requirements set forth in the HUD noise regulations, 24 C.F.R.
-Part 51 Subpart B (24 C.F.R. § 51.100 et seq.)."
+51b.
+Applications for rehabilitation may request a waiver from HUD Noise Limitations.
+Any such waiver would have to justify and document compliance with the requirements of 24 CFR 51.101(a)(5), and may also be subject to the Executive Order on Environmental Justice."

-NOTE: Refer to the DCA Environmental Manual for all requirements and procedures regarding environmental interior (building perimeter exterior walls) and exterior Noise limitations.
+Refer to the DCA Environmental Manual for all requirements and procedures regarding environmental interior (building perimeter exterior walls) and exterior Noise limitations.

-N. Thermal Insulation:
+Thermal Insulation: